-The following discussion and analysis provides an overview of the financial position and activities of the University of Louisville Research Foundation, Inc. (Research Foundation) for the years ended June 30, 2013, 2012, and 2011.
+The following discussion and analysis provides an overview of the financial position and activities of the University of Louisville Research Foundation, Inc. (Research Foundation) for the years ended June 30, 2014, 2013, and 2012.
 This discussion has been prepared by management and should be read in conjunction with the financial statements and the notes thereto, which follow this section.

-The Research Foundation is a non-profit corporation affiliated with the University of Louisville (University), a state-supported research university located in Kentucky's largest metropolitan area.
+The Research Foundation is a non-profit corporation affiliated with the University of Louisville (University), a state-supported metropolitan research university located in Kentucky's largest city.
 The Research Foundation was established in 1989 for the purpose of promoting and supporting research projects, investigations, and other activities relating to the educational, scientific, literary, artistic, health care and public service missions of the University.

 The University's strategic plan guides the Research Foundation's program.
 The Research Foundation accepts funding for research, training and service from extramural sources and has progressed steadily towards the goals established by the Kentucky Council on Postsecondary Education.
-During the fiscal year ended June 30, 2013, total awards were \$118.9 million, a decrease of \$2.3 million or 2%, as compared to fiscal year 2012.
-This decrease is partially attributed to a reduction in federal grant stimulus supplements.
+During the fiscal year ended June 30, 2014, total awards were \$109.1 million, a decrease of \$9.8 million or 8%, as compared to fiscal year 2013.
+This decrease is partially attributed to a reduction in federal grant funding.
 Some of the funding highlights include: